 The iOS user is then able to open the file, be it an mp3, video, picture, whatever.
 This is a great feature that is easy to use and welcome for all Mac and iOS users.
 It can go both ways, allowing you to send files from mobile devices back to the desktop world as well.

-Send Files from iOS to OS X through Messages
+How to Send Files from iOS to Mac OS X through Messages

 There are two ways to send files from iOS through the messages app, one uses Copy & Paste and the other uses the more traditional sharing approach from the photos app: